“If you see something, say something.”

 Speaking up with just two tweets

-According to recent reports, last summer, an Indian man named Adarsh Shrivastava was traveling through the Northern Indian State of Uttar Pradesh last Thursday when he noticed a suspicious situation on his train: 25 girls, all between the ages of 10 and 14, appearing restless and nervous in his cabin.
+Not long ago, reports circulated about an Indian man named Adarsh Shrivastava was traveling through the Northern Indian State of Uttar Pradesh when he noticed a suspicious situation on his train: 25 girls, all between the ages of 10 and 14, appearing restless and nervous in his cabin.

 So he did what he could, and tweeted out a call for help, tagging India’s railway authorities along with a few others in two tweets.
 And after further inspection of his twitter account, it looks like he created this twitter specifically to alert the authorities: